dwettstein/cloud-computing-2016-zookeeper/README.md

 between clients, workers, the master and its backup(s).
 Below, we list the various steps each component of the master/worker architecture should execute.

+A master (and any backup) should:

+1. Set a watch on **/tasks**
+2. Set a watch on **/workers**
+3. Participate to the master election
+4. Upon a change to **/tasks** or **/workers**
+  1. If not the master, skip what follows
+  2. Compute free workers
+  3. Compute unassigned tasks
+  4. Map unassigned tasks to free workers

 A worker should:

 1. Choose a random id **xxx**